 While taking coursework in Technical and Professional Writing, students practice what they learn in class and by working for Trine's literary journal, Inscriptions, writing for the department website, and promoting departmental events like the Humanities Symposia and Overlooked Film Festival on the Humanities and Communication website.
 Students interested in graduate study or teaching can also work in the university's Writing Center tutoring fellow students.

 Professional Writing and English Studies majors lead, succeed, and thrive in their careers.
-According to the U.S. Bureau of Labor Statistics, the demand for technical writers is growing at a higher than average pace and their median yearly income is $65,500.
 Recent studies have shown that humanities majors earn as much or more over their careers as science, technology, engineering and math majors, mostly because humanities majors go to graduate school in greater numbers.
 This program specifically prepares you for that graduate school path.